Kong/unirest-java/README.md

 Unirest.setTimeouts(long connectionTimeout, long socketTimeout);
 ```

-By default the connection timeout is `10000`, and the socket timeout is `60000`.
+By default the connection timeout (the time it takes to connect to a server) is `10000`, and the socket timeout (the time it takes to receive data) is `60000`.
+You can set any of these timeouts to zero to disable the timeout.

 ### Default Request Headers